TheArturthur/CoppermindScraper/Cosmere/Alethkar.md

 Alethkar has many traditions surrounding weddings.
 A traditional lighteyed Alethi wedding is very extravagant.
 Firstly, the bride and groom are put in different chambers, where they are prepared for the wedding.
 This preparation includes dressing and make-up, but they also receive gifts from the other women in their life, gifts can range from a rug to a box of incense and much more for women, while men receive mostly weapons.
 After that the ardents say their blessings, and pray for the couple.
 Afterwards the bride is left in a room to paint a last prayer and meditate, while it is unknown what the groom does, it is likely that he has a prayer painted for him, and also meditates.
 It is only after this that the actual wedding begins, the couple say their oaths and a large feast begins.
 Brides often wear clothing of an ancient style, with a graceful drape, drooping sleeves, a golden vest over one’s shoulder and an intricate headdress, known as the bridal crown, woven into their braids.
 Their dress is typically red, which symbolises luck.

-### Music
+### Music and Art
-Music is seen as a feminine art, and is thus primarily only pursued by women and ardents.
+Music and the creation of art are seen as feminine arts, and is thus primarily only pursued by women and ardents.
 Alethi music makes a heavy use of flutes and string instruments made of a fine wood, and tend to dislike percussion.
 Battle hymns make use of brass-like instruments.
-They make use of bows to play stringed instruments.
+They also make use of bows to play stringed instruments.
 Their flutes are played vertically, not horizontally.
 The Alethi may practice a sort of throat-singing.
-They are known to often sing various forms of Vorin hymns.
+They are known to sing various forms of Vorin hymns.
 Drums are popular amongst the lower-class, darkeyed population.
 Due to this, lighteyes typically associate drums exclusively with darkeyes, and therefore interpret them as base instruments.
 It is common for music to be played at lighteyed feasts.
+Alethi women also practice painting and drawing.
+Artists often have large sketchbooks with them.
+A well known, and old, artistic style is surrealism.
+Hardly anyone bothers with it anymore, except some students

 ### Fashion
 Alethi fashion varies greatly between the lighteyes and darkeyes, enforced by the division between the castes.
 As of 1173, Alethkar was going through a trend of bright colors and ornate frills.
 They also have a tendency towards solid colours.